martincavil/movie-app/README.md

 # movie-app
-Javascript challenge to improve my skills
+Javascript challenge (with API) to improve my skills.